The local Langlands correspondence of essentially unipotent supercuspidal representations for disconnected reductive groups: Proof of the equivariance

 \begin{theorem} Let $G$ be a connected, quasi-split reductive group over $F$ and $(G',\xi)$ an inner twist. \begin{enumerate} \item When $G=G_\mathrm{ad}$, \zcref{cond:equivariance_adj} holds for the UC-parameterization for $(G',\xi)$ constructed in \cite{FOS} and \cite{Solleveld_unip_for_ramified}. \item When $G=G_\mathrm{sc}$, we can choose a suitable rigidification $z$ (see \zcref{prop:calc_delta_z}) so that \zcref{cond:equivariance_sc} holds for the UC-parameterizations for $(G',\xi,z)$ constructed in \cite{FOS} and \cite{Solleveld_unip_for_ramified}. \end{enumerate} \end{theorem}

+Remark that \cite[Theorem 3(b)]{Solleveld_Lparameters} shows an analogous condition to \zcref{cond:functoriality} under Arthur's setup of the local Langlands correspondence (\cite{Arthur}).
+Since we do not need rigidifications of inner twists when $G$ is adjoint, we can deduce \zcref{cond:equivariance_adj} from this result directly.
+Hence the novelty of the above theorem is only (2), but we will prove both for the sake of clarity.
+Combined with \zcref{cor:constr_EUC_from_adj_and_sc}, \zcref{thm:FOS_satisfy_equiv} implies the following:

-Hence we obtain the following corollary: \begin{corollary} There is a collection of EUC-parameterizations for all rigid inner twists of connected, quasi-split reductive groups which satisfies \zcref{cond:functoriality,cond:compatibility_char_twist,cond:compatibility_change_rigidification}. \end{corollary}
+\begin{corollary} There is a collection of EUC-parameterizations for all rigid inner twists of connected, quasi-split reductive groups which satisfies \zcref{cond:functoriality,cond:compatibility_char_twist,cond:compatibility_change_rigidification}. \end{corollary}